 Training is Key to Proactive Defense Against Social Engineering

-Employees are your organization’s first line of defense when it comes to protection from social engineering methods.
-If employees are not appropriately trained against these tactics, your security software can only defend you for so long until someone clicks on a malicious link.
+Employees are your organization’s first line of defense regarding protection from social engineering methods.
+If employees are not appropriately trained against these tactics, your security software can only defend you until someone clicks on a malicious link.

-Yes, there are ways to hunt these threats before they take over your IT network, but it’s best to think from a proactive standpoint and put the fire out at the source.
+Yes, there are ways to hunt these threats before they take over your IT network, but it’s best to think proactively and put the fire out at the source.
 Finding and implementing the right Proactive Defense Program will empower employees with skills to find and report suspicious activity.
-These are not just one-off sessions that overwhelm employees with information they soon will forget.
+These are not just one-off sessions that overwhelm employees with the information they soon will forget.
 It’s consistent training that creates a positive cybersecurity culture within the organization.

-For information retention, training needs to be persistent and delivered in small doses throughout the year.
+Training needs to be persistent and delivered in small doses throughout the year for information retention.
 Proactive Defense Programs use real-life de-weaponized attack campaigns to test employees.
 In addition, implementing training ensures your organization complies with set industry regulations and set policies and tracks and trains high-risk users.

 Now that you have this new information, you might wonder, what’s next?
-Well, the best piece of advice to have when attempting to combat social engineering threats is to know the signs and prioritize implementing a Proactive Defense Program throughout your company.
+The best advice when attempting to combat social engineering threats is to know the signs and prioritize implementing a Proactive Defense Program throughout your company.
 Social engineers manipulate feelings and human logic to lure victims into their traps.
 As a result, we must be wary of what we open, click, and interact with while navigating our online experiences.
-Always remain alert and trust your gut instinct; if something doesn’t feel right, nine times out of ten, it isn’t.
+Always remain alert and trust your gut instinct; if something doesn’t feel right, nine times out of ten, it isn’t right.